EdwardJXLi/Wormhole/README.md

 # Wormhole
-Video and Webcam Streaming over the Network with Python
+A simple and hackable Video, Webcam, Message, and Data Streaming Library in Python